 Sometimes, surgery is necessary to remove cancerous tissue or the entire prostate gland.

-A biopsy can help a doctor determine if cancer is present on only one side of the prostate.
+- Biopsy: This can help a doctor determine if cancer is present on only one side of the prostate.
 If this is the case, surgery may spare the nerves on the other side.
-Having a biopsy for prostate cancer does not appear to increase the risk of erectile dysfunction, according to 2012 research.

-Radiation therapy kills cancer cells, but it can also affect the surrounding healthy tissue and possibly the rest of the body too.
+Radiation therapy kills cancer cells, but can also affect the surrounding healthy tissue and possibly the rest of the body.
+Radiation therapy may help treat cancer cells in the prostate but can affect other sexual organs.
+This can

 One way of treating prostate cancer is to block or reduce the production and use of these hormones.
-It might be possible to do this with the use of various types of drug or by surgically removing one or both testicles.
+It might be possible to do this using various drugs or surgically removing one or both testicles.

 Different cancer treatments, including medications, chemotherapy, radiation therapy, and hormone therapy, can affect fertility.